Insight Tarot - iOS App

 Subscribed Home: Enabling Card Reversals

-In this flow, the user sees a toggle that enables reversed cards in readings.
+In this flow, the user sees a toggle that enables reversed cards in all readings.
 They tap the info icon to understand how this feature adds nuance to spread interpretations, then they activate it.

 An overlay conveys the benefits of allowing card reversals in all readings.